ayush-programer/tutorials/cpp/README.md

 };
 ```

+### Notes

 Note: Depending on what you define: destructor, copy constructor, move assignment, move constructor or move assignment, compiler will generate some (according to some rules).
 This is however discouraged, and any modifications to these semantics should explicitely define constructors / destructors along with `delete` on the ones not intended for use.

+Note: You need `default` keyword if you want both a default constructor and a non-default constructor.

 ## Patterns